kprosolutions/linearregression/README.md

           The Y values are independent, as indicated by a random pattern on the residual plot.
           The Y values are roughly normally distributed (i.e., symmetric and unimodal).
 A little skewness is ok if the sample size is                 large.
 A histogram or a dotplot will show the shape of the distribution.

-  2. Multiple Linear Regression(MLR): This is used to find relationship between multiple independent variables and single dependent              variable. v
+  2. Multiple Linear Regression(MLR): This is used to find relationship between multiple independent variables and single dependent              variable.